Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: None
 Range: None
 Targets: Self
-Trigger: An enemy successfully hits with an Ability.
+Trigger: A foe successfully hits with an Ability.
 Cost: None
 Effect: Reduce the [Impact](#impact) of the successful Ability by 3.
 This reduces the damage you take.
 This can turn a normal hit into a miss, reduce a [Solid Hit](#solid-hit) to a normal hit, or a [Critical Hit](#critical-hit) into a Solid Hit.
 Description: A last minute reaction that allows one to just barely dodge an incoming attack.